 If you decide to go the self-hosted path and handle your own website completely, be sure to read the fine print in the pricing section of the web host where you are shopping.
 You will often find that the super low monthly price goes up dramatically after the initial subscription period is up.
 That initial period may be after a month, a quarter, or a year, depending on the hosting package you choose.

 The question driving this article is, do authors need expensive web hosting?
-The answer summed up is, unless you are an extremely well-known author who draws multiple thousands of visitors per month, you probably don’t need expensive web hosting.
+The answer summed up is, unless you are an extremely well-known author who draws thousands of visitors per week, you probably don’t need expensive web hosting.
 But you normally shouldn’t fall for the other extreme, either.